OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to reinstall the add-in using the updated **manifest.xml** file.

-After you've reinstalled the add-in, you can verify that it installed successfully by checking for the options **Insert gist** and **Insert default gist** in the message compose window.
+After you've reinstalled the add-in, you can verify that it installed successfully by checking for **Insert gist** and **Insert default gist** in the message compose window.
 Note that nothing will happen if you select either of these items, because you haven't yet finished building this add-in.

 - If you're running this add-in in Outlook 2016 or later for Windows, you should see two new buttons in the ribbon of the message compose window: **Insert gist** and **Insert default gist**.